 - Job Category

 - Job Tags

 This search field is designed to do a “string” – as a character, word, or phrase – (all the words in the string) search instead of a “keyword” (that matches word to word) search.

 Whenever you try to search for any word or string on the listing page, the search results show all the job or resume listing that contains any of the words in the string you searched for.
-The function looks for any words or strings matching your query in the Job Title as well as the description of the listing.
+The function looks for any words or strings matching your query in the Job Title and the listing description.